 Often, dozens of County employees may need to be involved in a single case and this presented a logistical challenge for the agency.
 Sharing information often required hand-delivering files to the caseworker who required them – whether the employee was on another floor in the same building or working from the satellite facility in Bristol.
 This constant movement of files increased the possibility that paperwork could be damaged or even lost permanently.

-Bucks County turned to Quality Associates Inc. (QAI), a systems integrator with a strong track record in developing customized electronic document management (ECM) systems for numerous counties and government agencies.
+Bucks County turned to Quality Associates Inc. (QAI), a systems integrator with a strong track record in developing customized electronic document management (IIM) systems for numerous counties and government agencies.
 QAI worked directly with County staff to develop a hardware and software solution to meet its specific requirements.
 Accuracy and quality were major factors.

 Read Full Case Study